SpeechifyInc/hermes/README.md

 # Hermes
-Inspired by the Greek God of trade and messaging, Hermes provides a minimal interface for asynchronously communicating with any remote or local client/server.
+Named after the Greek God of trade and messaging, Hermes provides a minimal interface for asynchronously communicating with any remote or local client/server.
 The API is inspired by Oz (@Banou26) and Koa.

 # Core Concepts
 ## Transports